 Hakone Sekisyo (Hakone Checkpoint) is the place where Tokugawa government in Edo period (1603~1867) placed an inspection facility for travelers in 1619.
 Hakone Sekisyo was located on the old Tokaido road, which connects Edo (Tokyo) and Kyoto, and was the most important location to protect the capital city Edo (Tokyo).
 In 2007, Hakone Sekisyo was restored as it was in Edo period.

 Old Tokaido road with cedar trees

-Onshi-Hakone-Koen Park is located in Togashima, which just into Lake Ashi-no-ko.
+Onshi-Hakone-Koen Park is in Togashima, which juts into Lake Ashi-no-ko.
 On this point, the Imperial Household Ministry constructed a summer vacation palace for imperial family members and foreign guests in 1886.

 After the World War II, the imperial family transferred the land to Kanagawa Prefecture in 1946.
 In the same year, Kanagawa prefecture opened this land to public as "Onshi-Hakone-Koen Park".

 Hakone Shrine, located at Moto-hakone, is one of the major mountain worship places in Kanto area.
 A priest, Mangan, opened this Shinto-shrine in 757.
 One of the deities of Hakone Shrine is nine-headed dragon.
 A red Torii gate of Hakone Shrine stands in Lake Ashi-no-ko facing to the center of the lake where the dragon deity lives.
 In a legend, Priest Mangan ceased the violence of the nine-headed dragon lived in Lake Ashi-no-ko and turned it to a worshiper.